There are three stages to liver damage caused by alcohol:

 Fluid in your abdomen

 A common complication of cirrhosis is fluid in your abdomen (ascites).
-This is when your abdomen becomes swollen due to a build-up of fluid.
-If the fluid becomes infected it can cause abdominal pain and a fever.
+Your abdomen becomes swollen due to the build-up of fluid.
+If the fluid becomes infected, it can cause abdominal pain and a fever.
 If this happens you will need urgent medical attention.

 An easy way to cut back on your intake is to have several drink-free days each week.